overprotocol/overprotocol.github.io/docs/operators/system-requirements.md

 - CPU: Fast CPU with 4 or more cores
 - Memory: 16GB RAM or more
-- Storage: SSD with at least 128GB capacity
+- Storage: SSD with at least 128GB available space
 - Network: 25+ MBit/s bandwidth

 By meeting or exceeding these recommended specifications, you can ensure that your node operates efficiently, contributes positively to the network, and minimizes the risk of downtime or performance issues.